Lucyjpjones/lj-fscr/testing.md

 - `E501 line too long`

-    This error has been fixed on the majority of my code but some lines have been left to avoid breaking up variables.
+    This error has been fixed on the majority of my code but some lines in widgets and settings file have been left to avoid breaking up variables.

 ## [&#8679;](#testing)
 ---